gini/gini-pay-bank-sdk-android/ginipaybank/src/doc/source/capture-features.rst

 Return Assistant
 ----------------

-The return assistant features allows your users to view and edit the payable items in an invoice.
+The return assistant feature allows your users to view and edit payable items in an invoice.
 The total amount is updated to be the sum of only those items which the user opts to pay.

 To enable this feature simply set ``returnAssistantEnabled`` to ``true`` in the ``CaptureConfiguration``: